lwhorton/suntribe-code-challenge/README.md

 input into a set difference operation, but the result must be "compressed" back into the minimal set of LocalDateRange objects.

-The `LocalDateRange` class has some useful methods (class and instance).
+The `LocalDateRange` class has useful class and instance methods.

 Before coding, you should be comfortable with the concept of a [time interval](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals), and more specifically a (local) date interval as implemented by